Poster

 Samuel Lippl · Jack Lindsey

-In this work, we investigate the inductive biases that arise from learning multiple tasks, either simultaneously (multi-task learning, MTL) or sequentially (pretraining and subsequent finetuning, PT+FT).
+Neural networks are often trained on multiple tasks, either simultaneously (multi-task learning, MTL) or sequentially (pretraining and subsequent finetuning, PT+FT).
+In particular, it is common practice to pretrain neural networks on a large auxiliary task before finetuning on a downstream task with fewer samples.
+Despite the prevalence of this approach, the inductive biases that arise from learning multiple tasks are poorly characterized.
+In this work, we address this gap.
 We describe novel implicit regularization penalties associated with MTL and PT+FT in diagonal linear networks and single-hidden-layer ReLU networks.
 These penalties indicate that MTL and PT+FT induce the network to reuse features in different ways.
 1) Both MTL and PT+FT exhibit biases towards feature reuse between tasks, and towards sparsity in the set of learned features.
 We show a "conservation law" that implies a direct tradeoff between these two biases.
-Our results also imply that during finetuning, networks operate in a hybrid of the kernel (or "lazy") regime and the feature-learning ("rich") regime identified in prior work.
-2) PT+FT exhibits a novel "nested feature selection" behavior not described by either the lazy or rich regimes, which biases it to extract a sparse subset of the features learned during pretraining.
+2) PT+FT exhibits a novel "nested feature selection" regime, not described by either the "lazy" or "rich" regimes identified in prior work, which biases it to rely on a sparse subset of the features learned during pretraining.
 This regime is much narrower for MTL.
 3) PT+FT (but not MTL) in ReLU networks benefits from features that are correlated between the auxiliary and main task.
-We confirm our insights empirically with teacher-student models.
-Finally, we validate our theory in deep neural networks trained on image classification tasks, finding that they may exhibit a nested feature selection regime.
-We also introduce a practical technique -- weight rescaling following pretraining -- and provide evidence that this method can improve finetuning performance by inducing the network to operate in the nested feature selection regime.
+We confirm these findings empirically with teacher-student models, and introduce a technique -- weight rescaling following pretraining -- that can elicit the nested feature selection regime.
+Finally, we validate our theory in deep neural networks trained on image classification.
+We find that weight rescaling improves performance when it causes models to display signatures of nested feature selection.
+Our results suggest that nested feature selection may be an important inductive bias for finetuning neural networks.

 Live content is unavailable.
 Log in and register to view live content